lukelmiller/GPU-Programming/README.md

 # GPU Programming
 This is a repo for all of my GPU Programming projects.
 UARK GPU Programming Spring 2021 CSCE 4643.
+This course introduced massively parallel programming using Graphics Processing Units (GPUs).
+Basic programming model, GPU thread hierarchy, and GPU memory architecture were covered.
+Various performance optimization techniques and parallel patterns was discussed to deal with real-life applications.